mruby/mruby/doc/api/mruby.h.md

 <code>&#124;</code>|optional||After this spec following specs would be optional.
 `?`|optional given|`mrb_bool`|True if preceding argument is given.
 Used to check optional argument is given.

-The passing variadic arguments must be a pointer of retreiving type.
+The passing variadic arguments must be a pointer of retrieving type.